NoxGamingQC/C---Higher-and-lower/README.md

 _**Higher or lower.
 Coded in C**_

-> This is currently a console application.
+This is currently a console application.

-The goal is the following.
+## The goal

 1. The computer randomly draws a number between 1 and 100.
 2. He asks you to guess the number.
 So you enter a number between 1 and 100.